bruttozz/BITO/README.md

 There are also three routing which can be accessed at `http://localhost:3000/personal`, `http://localhost:3000/about` and `http://localhost:3000/chart`.

+Please note that the database is based on MongoDB Atlas, please send me your IP address to my email: bruttozhao@gmail.com before you test this project.
+I need to add your IP address to my mongoDB project whitelist, after that you can have read & write access to it.

 ## Questions

 Please visit my website `https://www.bruttozhao.com` to learn more about me or send me email to bruttozhao@gmail.com.